 In general, a graduate advisor acts as a student’s first source of academic information and provides assistance with the details of each student’s plan of study in the graduate program.
-In all of the matters listed below, the graduate advisor must evaluate whether student requests are permitted under existing policies and regulations.
-The following list outlines the primary responsibilities of the graduate advisor:

-- Review and take action on each petition submitted by a graduate student to drop/add courses, or to take courses on an S/U basis, as well as make recommendations on petitions from graduate students who want to drop or add courses beyond the fifth week of classes.
+- Review and take action on each petition submitted by a graduate student to drop/add courses, or to take courses on an S/U basis, as well as make recommendations on petitions from graduate students who want to drop or add courses beyond the fifth week of classes

 - Review and approve student petitions for Planned Educational Leave (PELP) and then forward such petitions to Graduate Studies for approval

-- Requirement for annual progress reports
+- Review interim and annual progress reports

 Only the graduate admissions advisor (in addition to the program chair) has delegated signature authority for admissions, readmission, or change of major petitions for graduate students.
 The graduate admissions advisor may also have responsibility and signature authority for awarding graduate program fellowship allocation funds.
 In many programs, the graduate admissions advisor is chair of an admissions committee charged with reviewing program applications.